 29. Play it cool at the Ice Pub

-If it’s too hot outside and you’re wanting to cool down then this is the place to go.
+If it’s too hot outside and you’re wanting to cool down then the Ice Pub in Prague.
 You’ll be able to wear a funky snowsuit while enjoying an Ice Cold Beer surrounded by ice.

-Sounds like home for Dom since it’s basically winter 10 months a year back in Canada.
+Sounds like home (Dom) since it’s basically winter 10 months a year back in Canada.
 If you’ve never been to an ice bar then it’s definitely something you have to try out at least once.
-Especially if you’re from somewhere warm where temperatures below zero degrees Celsius terrify you.
+Especially if you’re from somewhere warm where temperatures below zero degrees Celsius don’t exist.

-Go freeze your but off and enjoy a cocktail while sitting on a rock solid piece of ice!
+Go freeze your but off and enjoy a cocktail while sitting on a rock solid piece of ice at the Ice pub!

 30. Make your parents proud at Lucerna

-Get your dancing shoes on because Friday nights at Lucerna consist of dancing ALL.
-NIGHT.
-LONG!
-You’re going to make your parents proud because all of the songs are from the 80s-90s.
+Get your dancing shoes on because Friday nights at Lucerna consist of dancing ALL NIGHT LONG!
+You’re going to make your parents proud because all the songs are from the 80s-90s.
 You heard that right, Lucerna has an 80s-90s night every Friday.
 Then Saturday turns into today’s top music!